taimos/ask-sdk-addon/README.md

 #### NamedIntentRequestHandler

-When creation RequestHandler you can extend the `NamedIntentRequestHandler` and specify the intent name instead of implementing the `canHandle` method.
+When creating RequestHandlers you can extend the `NamedIntentRequestHandler` and specify the intent name instead of implementing the `canHandle` method.

 The following RequestHandler will handle requests for the intents `SomeIntent` and `FoobarIntent`.